exakat/exakat-docs/Reference/Rules/Namespaces/ConstantFullyQualified.rst

    ?>

-However, the name should be fully qualified without the initial \.
-Here, \a\b\c constant will never be accessible as a namespace constant, though it will be accessible via the `constant() <https://www.php.net/constant>`_ function.

-Also, the namespace will be absolute, and not a relative namespace of the current one.

 Suggestions
 ___________

-* Drop the initial \ when creating constants with define() : for example, use trim($x, '\\'), which removes anti-slashes before and after.
+* Drop the initial \ when creating constants with define() : for example, use trim($x, '\'), which removes anti-slashes before and after.